Career Definition of a High School Principal

 |Job Outlook (2016-2026)*||8% increase (all elementary, middle and high school principals)|

 Source: *U.S. Bureau of Labor Statistics

 High school principals typically hold a master's degree or Ph.D. in an education-related field of study and have prior experience in teaching or educational administration.
-While a master's degree can take approximately two years to complete, a Ph.D. may require a 4-5-year commitment.
+While a master's degree can take approximately two years to complete, a Ph.D. may require a 4- to 5-year commitment.
 Core coursework typically includes topics in educational administration, assessment, law and theory, as well as studies in budgeting and finance.
 State licensing requirements for high school principals can vary; private schools are generally less strict in their hiring criteria.

 Strong interpersonal and communication skills are essential for high school principals.
 They must also be engaging leaders and motivators who can make decisions and manage their time well.

 The U.S. Bureau of Labor Statistics (BLS) reported that jobs for elementary, middle and high school principals were expected to increase by 8% from 2016 through 2026 nationwide, which is about as fast as average in comparison to all other occupations.
 Despite increases in student enrollment, employment is largely dependent on state budgets, with the best opportunities in the South and West.
 The BLS reported that elementary and secondary school education administrators earned an average annual salary of $97,440 in May 2017.